heroku/heroku-buildpack-nginx/readme.md

 ## Setup

 Here are 2 setup examples.
 One example for a new app, another for an existing app.
 In both cases, we are working with ruby & unicorn.
 Keep in mind that this buildpack is not ruby specific.
+However if your app does happen to use Ruby, make sure to add the NGINX buildpack **after** the Ruby buildpack, so the NGINX buildpack doesn't have to install its own redundant copy of Ruby for the ERB templating feature.

 ### Existing App